Chart Color Schemes

 Population growth drivers in Kingscote are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the Kingscote statistical area's population is estimated at around 2,154.
-This reflects an increase of 192 people since the 2021 Census, which reported a population of 1,962.
-The change was inferred from AreaSearch's resident population estimate of 2,039 following examination of ABS's latest ERP data release in June 2024 and an additional 42 validated new addresses since the Census date.
-This level of population equates to a density ratio of 122 persons per square kilometer.
-Kingscote's growth rate of 9.8% since the 2021 census exceeded the non-metro area's growth rate of 7.3%.
-Overseas migration contributed approximately 43.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Kingscote is around 2,154.
+This reflects an increase of 192 people since the 2021 Census, which reported a population of 1,962 people in the suburb of Kingscote.
+The change is inferred from the resident population of 2,039 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 43 validated new addresses since the Census date.
+This level of population equates to a density ratio of 122 persons per square kilometer in Kingscote.
+Kingscote's growth rate of 9.8% since the 2021 census exceeded that of Rest of SA (7.6%) and the SA4 region, marking it as a growth leader.
+Overseas migration contributed approximately 43.0% of overall population gains during recent periods in Kingscote, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Future population trends project an above median growth for Australia's non-metropolitan areas, with Kingscote expected to increase by 335 persons to 2041, reflecting a total increase of 13.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends project an above median growth for Australia's non-metropolitan areas, with Kingscote expected to increase by 344 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 13.2% over the 17 years.

 Frequently Asked Questions - Population